Maryknoll School Board

 Mr. Martin has held multiple overseas education leadership positions in Dhahran and Ras Tanura (Saudi Arabia) while working with Saudi Arabian International Schools and Aramco Schools.
 During the initial stages of the first Gulf War he was asked to lead a task force with the Northern Area Aramco Vice President’s team to develop an evacuation plan for employees in the case of an invasion from Iraqi troops from Kuwait.
 As a civilian, he also housed and cared for four marines during the first Gulf War as facilities in Northern Saudi were initially scarce.

 Mr. Martin is highly involved in local community and church leadership.
-He is currently the President of the IlH (Interscholastic League of Honolulu) and serves on the HAIS Board.
-He previously served as the Oahu Private School Chair of the Aloha United Way Annual Campaign.
-Mr. Martin also holds the position of Deputy Grand Knight within the local Knight’s of Columbus organization at Sacred Heart’s Church.
+He is currently the Vice President of the HAIS (Hawaii Association of Independent School.)
+Mr. Martin also is a member of Knight’s of Columbus organization at Sacred Heart’s Church.

 Mr. Martin is married to Leann Martin, from Salem Oregon, who is a certified teacher with over 25 years of Catholic Education experience.
-She currently volunteers time tutoring Maryknoll students.
 They have two children, both born in Saudi Arabia.
 Their daughter Cassandra is married and is employed by Mitsunaga and Associates as a designer and rendering specialist.
-Their son Jameson recently graduated at Western Oregon State College majoring in Biology and Personal fitness.
-He will be spending the year in Hawaii interning to be a medical device representative.
+Their son Jameson is employeed by iHealthHome, a comprehensive in-home monitoring and communication system designed for professional caregivers.
 Mr. Martin has great respect for the history and traditions of Hawaii and Maryknoll School.
 He leads an excellent Maryknoll staff working together to develop 21st Century Learner, leaders, and citizens of character.

 Owner, McDonald's of Maui